blarney-lang/blarney/README.md

 Queues (also known as FIFOs) are very commonly used abstraction in hardware design.
-Blarney provides [a range of different queue implementations](), all of which implement the following interface.
+Blarney provides [a range of different queue implementations](#api-7-queue-library), all of which implement the following interface.

 ```hs
 -- Queue interface